oreillymedia/production-resources/index.md

 Looking for guidance on our house style?
 Check out our [style guide](http://oreillymedia.github.io/production-resources/styleguide/).

+## Head First Production Workflow and Word List

+Head First books are unique in more ways than one.
+Check out our [Head First style guide](http://oreillymedia.github.io/production-resources/head-first-production/).

 ## Permissions and Fair Use

 Looking for a quick resource on permissions and fair use?
 Check out our [Permissions and Fair Use guide](http://oreillymedia.github.io/production-resources/permissionsandfairuseguide/).